Read and rate the best solutions below by giving them a "thumbs up".

 |I will try this, my tub looks awful. i am not able to get down and scrub the tub anymore so I am looking for a way to remove the soap scum without all the scrubbing.|

 To remove soap scum from the bathtub, I get a washcloth and rub it with a bar of soap and scrub the tub.
-I do this after someone has gotten a bath and it really seems to work for my family of six.

 Have you ever had trouble cleaning scum off of your bathroom tiles or shower doors?
 Well, I've got a great tip that's sure to help!
 Use your leftover fabric softener sheets to rub them off!